jlan84/cross-validation-assignment/notes.md

 ### Ridge Regularization

-*Ridge Regulization* is also called *L2 Regularization* since it uses the L2 norm.
+*Ridge Regularization* is also called *L2 Regularization* since it uses the L2 norm.

 Here is our new cost function: